BenjaminSchwenker/tbsw/README_X0.md

      *  vertex_chi2     : Chi2 of the determined vertex of the up- and downstream track
      *  momentum        : p value of the determined vertex of the up- and downstream track

-3) X/X0 Imaging (uncalibrated):
+__3. X/X0 Imaging (uncalibrated):__

-     The tree, which was generated in the last step will now be used to generate a uncalibrated radiation length image of the DUT.
+     The tree, which was generated in the last step will now be used to generate a uncalibrated radiation length image of the aluminium DUT.
 The imaging procedure employs a cfg file (see "workspace/root-scripts/x0imaging/image.cfg").
 The parameters in the config file are

      * lambda			        : The calibration factor of the angle resolution sigma, during this first